mnk400/mnk400.github.io/MIGRATION.md

 These were always page-local in Astro's model.
 The minimal patch is correct: change `DOMContentLoaded` → `astro:page-load`, add an idempotency guard if the script registers anything that would stack on re-firing (e.g. `setInterval`).
 Don't restructure them.
 They get deleted as their owning page is ported under the bucket-1 rule.

+This patch is a bridge, not the long-term pattern.
+If a page-specific script is substantially touched, shared by multiple Astro pages, or already doing enough work that typed data/contracts would help, move it toward the Astro-native shape instead: bundled TS in `src/lib/*.ts` or a page-local imported module, with explicit `init(...)`/cleanup APIs and no dependency on public `window.*` globals.
+Use the bridge only to preserve behavior during the migration without rewriting the feature.

 **Reclassified in Phase 2:** `image-zoom.js` started here but moved to B3b — it's used by every page with images (blog posts, archive paintings, future tool/product pages), so the cost of lifting once paid for itself immediately.
 Now lives as `src/lib/image-zoom.ts` + `src/components/ZoomableImage.astro`, following the unified component pattern (see "The component pattern" section).
 The `.astro` component is the typed API for callsites; the lib holds the singleton lightbox controller + document handlers.
 Markdown posts hand-write `<img data-zoomable>` and `Default.astro` pre-imports the lib so the handler is registered on every page.
 Legacy `assets/js/components/image-zoom.js` stays on disk for the design-system export per AGENTS.md.

 **Why this split:** the cost of lifting is per-widget, not per-codebase.
 If you only need a switcher today, you only lift the switcher.
 The hard rule is "no NEW consumers of legacy globals from Astro pages" — every page port either uses already-lifted components, or lifts what it needs in the same commit.